emmt/OIFITS.jl/README.md

 ds = read(OIDataSet, input)
 ```

-where `input` it the name of the OI-FITS file or an instance of `EasyFITS.FitsFile` which
+where `input` it the name of the OI-FITS file or an instance of `AstroFITS.FitsFile` which
 represents an open FITS file.
 The above `read` call is equivalent to the shortcut:

 ```julia